epiazzetta/Project-Management-SW/README.md

 The function get_validated_input now accepts a parameter called capitalize to control when to apply .title() on the input.

 The "end" command correctly finishes the item registration, without being confused by capitalization.

+Requirements to run:

+Create a .env file with:
+EMAIL_PASSWORD=your_app_password

+Install:
+pip install python-dotenv openpyxl